Mayeu/slugify/README.md

 ## :100: Testing

-To run the test, you will going to need [bats(1)](https://github.com/sstephenson/bats).
+To run the test, you need [bats(1)](https://github.com/sstephenson/bats) installed.
 Then you can simply run:
 ```
 $ make test
 ```

-Right now, the test are not actually running in a minimal POSIX compliant shell but in bash 😒.
+Right now, the tests are not actually running in a minimal POSIX compliant shell but in bash 😒.
 This is a work in progress 🚧.

 ## :arrows_counterclockwise: Versionning

-This project use [SemVer](https://semver.org/).
+This project uses [SemVer](https://semver.org/).
 The public API is defined as the possible interaction with the tool via the shell.

 ## :wave: Authors